current band and bio photos courtesy of David Cupp

 Gone Tomorrowites:

-Once in a while Dwight or Given can't play a gig you may see one of our other favorite bass players: Tad Van Allen, Becky Green (at the SD Fair gig 2007), Fred Wade (North County Bluegrass & Folk Club 2007), or when we can talk her into a visit down south, Lisa Burns (it's been a while, Lisa...).
+Once in a while Dwight or Given can't play a gig you may see one of our other favorite bass players likeTad Van Allen, or when we can talk her into a visit down south, Lisa Burns (it's been a while, Lisa...).

 • Lisa Burns (upright bass) has been playing the upright bass since 1994, and has appeared in many Northern California bands such as The O’Pinions, Loose Gravel, and most notably her current Bay Area band, Sidesaddle & Co.
 She also teaches bass.
 Sadly, Lisa has returned to her home in the Silicon Valley area.
 We still love it when we can get her to come down to play gigs with Gone Tomorrow!

 •Russ Evans (guitar, mandolin, vocals).
 Russ filled in from time to time when Dwight or Richard couldn't make a gig.
-He's back in Utah, so we haven't seen Russ for a few years.
+He's back in Utah, so we haven't seen Russ for quite a few years.
 He and Steve Dame also played in Russ's band Blue Mountain Mule.

-• Beth Mosko (fiddle) has returned to Fort Collins, Colorado and we miss having her around.
+• Beth Mosko (fiddle) returned to Fort Collins, Colorado and we miss having her around.
 Beth is classically

 trained and has played with symphony and chamber orchestras, and string